jpcolomer/PositiveNegativeTimeEntity/README.md

 The first thing I did was to preprocess the data and get the features for the entire dataset.
-Tokenization, POS-TAGGING and Lemmatization was applied to the dataset and the result saved into mongo.
+Tokenization, POS-TAGGING and Lemmatization was applied to the dataset and the result saved in mongo.
 This process took a lot of processing power, I had to use a cluster of 20 AWS EC2 instances in order to get the results in less than 3 hours.

-Next I separated the dataset into development and testing.
+Next, I separated the dataset into development and testing.
 80% of the dataset was used for development and the rest for testing.
-The development dataset was divided into training and validation, and again 80% of the development dataset was used for training and the rest for validation.
+The development dataset was divided into training and validation, and 80% of the development dataset was used for training and the rest for validation.

 As a baseline I trained Naive Bayes, SVM L1, SVM L2 classifiers with the training set